 Interviews will be held via Microsoft Teams

 Main duties of the job

-Managing staff will be a key component of the role with the ability to support others, oversee caseloads, and ensure the service responds in a timely way to urgent and routine, planned and unplanned need.
-You will be responsible for ensuring the service provides therapeutic intervention that is strengths-focused, evidence-based and tailored to meet the needs of the child/young person and their family/carer.
+Managing staff will be a key aspect of the role; you will have the ability to support others, oversee caseloads, and ensure the service responds in a timely way to urgent and routine, planned and unplanned need.
+You and your team will be responsible for ensuring the service provides therapeutic intervention that is strengths-focused, evidence-based and tailored to meet the needs of the child/young person and their families/carers.